ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 In order to ensure being offline, stop the traffic on SMTP, JMAP and IMAP ports, for example via re-configuration or firewall rules.

-Due to all of those risks, a `Confirmation` header should be positioned to `true` in order to prevent accidental calls.
+Due to all of those risks, a `I-KNOW-WHAT-I-M-DOING` header should be positioned to `ALL-SERVICES-ARE-OFFLINE` in order to prevent accidental calls.

 #### Recomputing mailbox counters